google/material-design-lite/docs/_pages/components.md

               file: image.html
             - caption: Event
               file: event.html
+  - name: dialog
+    title: Dialogs
+    description: Modal windows for dedicated user input.
+    components:
+      - name: dialog
+        class: mdl-dialog
+        warning: Dialogs use the HTML <dialog> element, which currently has very limited cross-browser support.
+To ensure support across all modern browsers, please consider using a polyfill or creating your own.
+          There is no polyfill included with MDL.
   - name: layout
     title: Layout
     description: Building blocks for constructing a page layout.